Fl1x1n/Fl1x1n/README.md

 ### Introduction

 Hello fella!
 I'm an IT student currently finishing my course.
 I don't really focus on only one thing, as my profile will probably be full of distinct projects (most of them will probably be unfinished).
 Right now I'm working on a small mobile meteorology app for android, made with jetpack compose in collaboration with [Redux](https://github.com/ReduxFlakes) (he basically made the entire API service and view model.
 Thank you mate🙏).
+My UI Designs are a 50/50 for me, either half terrible or completely terrible.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=Fl1x1n)](https://github.com/Fl1x1n)